DigitalMachinist/unity-utilities/Assets/Utilities/Foldable Events/README.md

 }
 ```

-In cases where you need the power of generics to pass arguments to event subscribers, you'll need to define a couple of types outside of your MonoBehaviour derived class to get the Unity Inspector to co-operate.
+In cases where you need the power of generics to pass arguments to event subscribers, you'll need to define a couple of types outside of your ```MonoBehaviour``` derived class to get the Unity Inspector to co-operate.

-If you have used generic ```UnityEvent```s before this should come as no surprise, since this is always a necessary step when using ```UnityEvent<T>``` inyour code such that it also appears in the Inspector.
+If you have used generic ```UnityEvent```s before this should come as no surprise, since this is always a necessary step when using ```UnityEvent<T>``` in your code such that it also appears in the Inspector.

 For example, this is how can use ```UnityEvent<int>``` in your code and allow it to appear in the Inspector: